zdravkov/kendo-docs/api/wrappers/jsp/datePicker.md

 ### kendo:datePicker-animation

 The animation(s) used for opening and/or closing the pop-up.
-Setting this value to
+Setting this value to false will disable the animation(s).

 More documentation is available at [kendo:datePicker-animation](datepicker/animation).